 We gorged on Tokyo’s and Osaka’s big-city hedonism then ran away to a peaceful fishing town in Fukuyama city.
 Tomonoura is Japan’s only complete, preserved Edo period (1603-1868) port.
 It’s a ukiyo-e print, but alive with salt air, fish swaying on racks and slinking cats.

 In its prosperous heyday, boats teemed in the harbour.
-After the mid 1800s, trains and sturdier ships whisked trade to quicker routes and the town froze in time.
-Today the old stone lantern, cargo dock and boat repair space are still used.
+After the mid-1800s, trains and sturdier ships whisked trade away to speedier routes and the town froze in time.
+Today, however, the old stone lantern, cargo dock and boat repair space are still used.
 Wooden buildings fan like seaweed fronds from the clam-shaped bay.
 Tourists drift in, lured by nostalgia.

 The cute cat quotient looked promising.

 We fawned over this nonplussed cat.
 Sadly, it was our only cat sighting because it rained so much.

-Built around 1690, Taichourou reception hall once welcomed foreign envoys en-route to the capital Edo (today’s Tokyo) with mesmerising views of Sensui and Benten Islands.
-This is Tomonoura’s version of Hokusai’s ‘36 Views of Mount Fuji’.
+Built around 1690, Taichourou reception hall once welcomed foreign envoys on the way to the capital Edo (today’s Tokyo) with mesmerising views of Sensui and Benten Islands.
+This is Tomonoura’s version of Hokusai’s screen print series,“36 Views of Mount Fuji”.
 The iconic silhouette is visible throughout town.
 For centuries, the positions of stars and planets in relation to these domes were used as a cosmic calendar.